madmaxfuryroad/HackClub_Signify/README.md

 1. INSTALL PYTHON 3.10
-2. Head over to the releases tab on the right for the complete steps.
+2. Head over to the Releases tab for the complete steps.